 Behind the scenes, this approach uses a technique known as “prompt stuffing”, where the matched sentences from the indexed data are added (stuffed) into the prompt for the large language model to use as context when responding.
 This is a fairly brittle approach (something I expect to improve over time), with limitations regarding the token count.

 The accuracy of the response can vary depending on the quality of the user prompt and the precision of the matched data.
 However, we have found the accuracy can be improved when combined with the previously mentioned prompt customisation feature.
 For example, by stating the Generative AI Chatbot is a support agent and should only respond using a specific internal data repository (e.g., knowledge articles), instead of all known data sources.

 The “marchitecture” diagram below highlights the design we have implemented.

-The diagram shows a hybrid architecture with the front-end and middleware running on Google Cloud Platform (GCP), connected to Azure OpenAI Service and Azure Cognitive Search.
+The diagram shows a hybrid architecture with the front-end and middleware running on Google Cloud Platform (GCP), connected to Azure OpenAI Service and Google PaLM2 for the large language model.
+Google Enterprise Search is used to index the the data.
 It is certainly possible to build this architecture end-to-end on Microsoft Azure or Google Cloud Platform (GCP).
 However, we purposely decided to target a loosely coupled architecture to provide maximum flexibility as we test and learn.
 For example, we have multiple large language models available, specifically GPT-3.5 and PaLM2, with the plan to add GPT-4 soon.

 At this time, we have opened our Generative AI Chatbot to 100 early adopters, with the plan to expand to 500 in June.
 This includes a wide range of personas, covering Manufacturing, Research & Development, Commercial, Corporate Communications, Finance, Legal, IT, etc.